AKKPP/ChessCoin032-ElectrumX-Server/docs/HOWTO.rst

 *Machine A*: a low-spec 2011 1.6GHz AMD E-350 dual-core fanless CPU, 8GB RAM and a DragonFlyBSD UFS filesystem on an SSD.
-It requests blocks over the LAN from a bitcoind on machine B.  :envvar:`DB_CACHE` the default of 1,200.
+It requests blocks over the LAN from a chesscoind on machine B.  :envvar:`DB_CACHE` the default of 1,200.
 LevelDB.

 *Machine B*: a late 2012 iMac running Sierra 10.12.2, 2.9GHz quad-core Intel i5 CPU with an HDD and 24GB RAM.
-Running bitcoind on the same machine.  :envvar:`DB_CACHE` set to 1,800.
+Running chesscoind on the same machine.  :envvar:`DB_CACHE` set to 1,800.
 LevelDB.

 For chains other than bitcoin-mainnet synchronization should be much